The Oathing Stone – A moody Scottish Elopement at Loch Lomond

 So take that, COVID!

-Im lucky to be a Scottish elopement photographer, I get to travel to all parts of my homeland and learn a little more every time I visit these places.
+Im lucky to be a Scottish elopement photographer, I get to travel to some incredible areas and learn a little more every time about the land, the history and culture of my homeland.

 Mike and Hollie are gentle spirited, nature loving souls.
 Both bird-lovers, who during the pandemic took to saving a few injured birds in the local neighbourhood and nursing them back to health before releasing them to the wilds, they also have a collection of pets including a ‘very chilled out’ (so Im told) snake!

-The ‘oathing stone’ is an old Scottish tradition and Hollie and Mike decided to add this romantic gesture to their ceremony.
-Having previously chosen their stone from nearby, they clasped it together whilst saying their vows and after the ceremony and in keeping with the tradition, Mike threw it into Loch Lomond, their vows now ‘set’ in stone.
-Its was a lovely touch to add a few of these old Scottish Wedding traditions to a modern and contemporary Scottish elopement.
+Hollie and Mike decided to add this romantic gesture to their ceremony.
+Having previously chosen their stone from nearby shores, they clasped it together whilst saying their vows and after the ceremony and in keeping with the tradition, Mike threw it into Loch Lomond, their vows now ‘set’ in stone.

 After all the paperwork was complete and confetti thrown (yeah, you can still rock confetti during an elopement!) we wandered amongst the woodland on the Loch side for a short while, creating portraits between the trees and with the full drama of the hills beyond.
 We then took to the road again to explore some of the local mountainous areas, on the way we talked about nature, music (OK, Mike and I maybe got a bit techy with guitar chat!) and about life in general, the views shuffling on by outside and the stormy skies giving us the full Scottish drama.